 Technological tools increasingly provide historians new means of accessing, organizing, analyzing, and disseminating scholarly research.
 This course introduces students to the practice of digital history—the practices and principles by which historians engage new media conventions.
 Though primarily a hands-on class, readings on theories and methods as well as the consequent discussions make substantial components of the course.
 Students will read about and evaluate digital examples as well as produce major digital history projects.
 Every element of project management (data collection, organization, analysis, and presentation) will receive attention.
 Technological knowledge is not required to take this course though general computer literacy would benefit students.

-CDT 30340 History of San Francisco taught by Lindsey Passenger Wieck (FALL)
+CDT 30340 History of San Francisco taught by Lindsey Passenger Wieck (NOT OFFERED AT THIS TIME)

 Gold miners & dreams of riches, hippies & drugs, the Castro & Harvey Milk ? popular images of San Francisco are colorful and controversial.
 In this course, we?ll explore topics like these to trace San Francisco?s adventurous and provocative history.
 We will also use primary sources including oral history, art, film, newspaper articles, and photographs to examine the rise of a Latino community in the Mission District.
 As we construct a case study of the Mission, we will investigate the role of radical politics, racial identity, and art and culture in San Francisco neighborhoods.
 Emphasizing digital history and writing for a public audience, this course will ask students to research and write like historians, producing historical content to share online about the history of San Francisco.

-CDT 30350 20th C. American Borderlands taught by Lindsey Passenger Wieck (FALL)
+CDT 30350 20th C. American Borderlands taught by Lindsey Passenger Wieck (NOT OFFERED AT THIS TIME)

 Security is a double-edged sword: While a fence sure protects the fenced; it also imprisons the protected.
 Mokokoma Mokhonoana.
 Debates about borders and borderlands in the 20th century have focused on the U.S. restrictions of the movement of people and goods through these regions.
 Using novels, histories, first-hand accounts, art, film, and digital sources, we will trace the recent history, politics and culture of America?s borderlands, exploring topics like racial violence, immigration, smuggling, tourism, and cultural exchange.
 Not only examining the contentious US-Mexico border region, but also the US-Canada, Pacific Coast, and Native American borderlands regions, this course will explore how our nation has defined ideas of borders and belonging in the 20th century.
 Emphasizing digital history and writing for a public audience, this course will ask students to research and write like historians, producing historical content to share online about 20th century U.S. borderlands.